-Cinnamon buns have always been something I thought I could never concur.
-I was extremely intimidated by the ingredients and the process, then having the thought of making them allergy free was even scarier!
+Cinnamon buns have always been something I thought I could never serve.
+I was extremely intimidated by the ingredients, the process, and having to make them allergy free was scary.

 After searching and discovering tons of recipes to alter, I found one by “the minimalist baker” that I really liked.
 I altered the recipe to be nut free since the recipe calls for almond flour and almond milk.

-After going through the process and coming out with amazing cinnamon buns, I am shocked with my result and I am literally so proud of Dyl and me!
+After going through the process and coming out with amazing cinnamon buns, I am shocked with my result and I am literally so proud of Dyl and myself.

 Let’s do this.